cadema-PoliTO/vehicle4em/README.md

 ## 4. How to cite

-I you use these models, please consider citing:
+If you use these models, please consider citing:

 * this repository
 * the following paper: